Fremont station (BART): Parking and buses

 Fremont station was not initially served by connecting buses.
 The Santa Clara County Transit District – later Santa Clara Valley Transportation Authority (VTA) – bus service began operating Fremont station—San Jose service on June 25, 1973, connecting BART with the South Bay transit system.
 AC Transit service was expanded to Fremont in November 1974, and to Newark that December, with Fremont station as a hub.
 Peerless Stages, a private carrier, began operating intercity bus service to the station by 1977.

 Fremont station opened with a 700-space parking lot, which quickly proved too small; BART was considering expansion of the lot by late 1973.
 Public hearings for an expansion took place in early 1975.
 By mid-1975, the lot typically filled up before 7 am, and riders parked on streets as far as a mile from the station.
 Some 41% of those parking at the station were from Santa Clara County, outside the BART district, for which Fremont was the nearest station.
 The expansion plans were slowed by BART board politics about who should pay for such projects.
 The board ultimately approved the plan to add 361 spaces in November 1975.

 The board issued a $590,605 contract in February 1977 and construction began that April.
 The new lot with 300 spaces opened on June 16, 1977.
 It was created by filling a water retention lagoon and covering it with gravel.
 After a year of allowing the fill to settle, paving work began in May 1978.
 In September 1978, the board awarded a $269,000 contract to create a new east entrance to the station.
 The work included a 2200 sqft expansion of the fare lobby, new faregates, a bus transfer plaza, and a new access road.
-The paved lot opened in October 29, 1978, leaving the station with 1,000 parking spaces; construction of the new entrance began at that time.
+The paved lot opened on October 29, 1978, leaving the station with 1,000 parking spaces; construction of the new entrance began at that time.
 The east entrance and the bus plaza opened on April 7, 1980.

 In April 1981, BART opened bidding for construction of an additional parking lot off Mowry Avenue on the north side of the station.
 The interim gravel lot cost $173,000 to construct, plus $216,000 to acquire the land from Caltrans.
 It opened in March 1982 with approximately 500–600 spaces, increasing total capacity at the station to 1,500–1,600 spaces.
 Later that year, BART installed canopies at the bus transfer area.
 The Mowry Avenue lot was expanded and paved in 1986 using UMTA funds.
 The older lots were reconfigured in 1987 to add 391 spaces, with a final count of 2,374 spaces.
 The station was renovated in 1997, with the bus plaza expanded.